wrehman1/DevOps-Learning-Git/README.md

 ------------------------------------------------------------------------------------------------------
 **Git Stash & Pop**

-• 'git stash' : temporarily save uncomitted changes
+• *git stash* : temporarily save uncomitted changes

-• 'git stash list' : view all stashes
+• *git stash list* : view all stashes

-• 'git stash apply' : reapply latest stash (keeps stash)
+• *git stash apply* : reapply latest stash (keeps stash)

-• 'git stash pop' : reapply and delete the stash
+• *git stash pop* : reapply and delete the stash

-      *Use when switching branches mid-task and great for "I'm ready to commit, but I need to move".*
+Use when switching branches mid-task and great for "I'm ready to commit, but I need to move".

 ------------------------------------------------------------------------------------------------------
 **Reset, Revert and Cherry-Pick**